 This example performs a hot spot analysis to identify hot and cold areas in point data for parking violations.
 The application allows you to sign in with your ArcGIS identity and uses oAuth 2.0 to get an access token.
-The token is used to access the basemap layer service as well as the spatial analysis service.
+The token is used to access the basemap styles service as well as the spatial analysis service.
 ArcGIS REST JS is used to get the URL for the spatial analysis service and then make a call to the service to perform a hotspot analysis.
 The resulting feature layer is displayed in the map.

 Learn how to build this application in the Perform a feature analysis tutorial.